shangma/mazerace/single.rst

 To play
 -------

-* Join the game by choosing a nickname for yourself and clicking **Join** (this, of course, makes more sense in a multiplayer game).
+* Join the game by clicking **Join** (In *single player* mode, your nickname is set to "Player" by default, but feel free to change it before you join).
 * Use the slider to select the size of the maze.
 * Click **Go**.
 It will take some time to draw the maze, and then — a ball will appear inside it.